ReadAlongs/ICLDC/workshop-prep.md

 However, it will generally guess based on "typical" pronunciations of those letters across lots of languages.
 If you language uses familiar letters but in unfamiliar ways, the software may have trouble guessing.

-For more information on what kinds of languages *do* or *don't* work well with the automatic guessing, go to the [Languages page].
+For more information on what kinds of languages *do* or *don't* work well with the automatic guessing, go to the [Languages page](languages.md).